jwd11/TermGraphics/README.md

 # TermGraphics
+HAVE TO UPDATE FUNCTION SECTION AND WARNING SECTION(SHOULD HAVE NO MORE WARNINGS UPON COMPILATION)

 Create graphics in the terminal via C++

 WARNING: This library only creates terminal based 2d graphics and is very basic.
 Upon compilation you may see a warning and a note(These are not to be worried about as these don't actually produce errors in the code).
 You can only have at most 100,000 collision blocks or you will possibly get a segment fault(core dump).